fbpx

 XPS SAMPLE ENVIRONMENTS

 Samples for XPS can be solids in any form (powders, foils, thin films, composites, or crystals), but must be compatible with ultra-high vacuum (UHV) conditions.
-The main chamber normally operates at 1-2 10-8 mbar, but if the experiment requires, it can be baked out down to ~ 8 10 -10 mbar (contact staff).
+The main chamber normally operates at 1-2 10-8 mbar, but if the experiment requires, it can be baked-out down to ~ 8 10 -10 mbar (contact staff).
 Be aware that samples with considerable degassing (wet or high porosity) must be kept longer at the load lock until safe pressure for transfer is reached.
-Also, the samples must be moderately conductive to avoid surface charging, which distorts the measurements.
-In the case of insulating samples, a flood gun is available to electrically neutralize the surface minimizing shifts and lineshape distortions.
+Also, the samples must be moderately conductive to avoid surface charging, which distorts the XPS measurements.
+In case of insulating samples, a flood gun is available to electrically neutralize the surface minimizing shifts and lineshape distortions.

-XPS experiments in the presence of gases or liquids are NOT possible with the current setup
+XPS experiments in the presence of gases or liquids are NOT possible with the current setup.

 Standard XPS sample holder for solid samples fixed with carbon tape on metallic plates.